Looking for the ultimate summer bucket list for kids? Bookmark this list of 100+ fun things to do with kids this summer without leaving home!

 Did you make it to the end of summer with your sanity intact?
 And did you make some fun memories going through this summer bucket list for kids in the process?
 Then commemorate it by putting together a summer scrapbook together.

 As you get ready for the long hot days of summer, be sure to pencil in some of these ideas on your calendar.
+And if you need one more idea, try asking kids some funny questions to get to know them better!

 And don’t forget to download your free Summer Bucket List for kids printable in the Busy Mom Vault!